 The practice of interventional cardiology involves a cardiologist restoring the flow of blood to your heart through one of several procedures; however, angioplasty is the most common.

-Our surgeons complete either a coronary artery bypass or a heart valve surgery on you if you require open heart surgery.
+Our surgeons complete coronary artery bypass, heart valve and other cardiac surgeries on you if you require open heart surgery.

 Recovery in the One-Stop Cardiovascular Unit